 This will give a 20% left margin to all of your sections except the very top section containing the anchor link buttons.

-This CSS gives the section a fixed position with a width of 20% of the page.
-It also positions the section to the left of the page and 80px from the top of the page to accomodate the height of the header navigation.
+This gives the section a fixed position with a width of 20% of the page.
+It also positions the section to the left of the page and 80px from the top of the page to accommodate the height of the header navigation.
 The 100% height makes sure the section spans the full height of the page.

 Now view the page in another browser tab to see the functionality.
 As you scroll down the page, the sidebar stays fixed and you can click the anchor link buttons to navigate to the different sections with ease.